 Energy Star certified

-Installation of these green household products also entitles consumers to tax credits which allows them to earn back some money to cover the possible higher initial costs for such product.
-For easy referencing, these appliances are divided into two main types; major appliances like the washing machines, refrigerators; small appliances include programmable thermostats, switches, tankless water heaters and dehumidifiers.
+Moreover, installation of green household products also entitles consumers to tax credits/rebates allowing them to recover some money.
+For easy referencing, the appliances are divided into two main types: major appliances like the washing machines, refrigerators; minor appliances inclusive of programmable thermostats, switches, tankless water heaters and dehumidifiers.

 Tankless Water Heaters

 Replace the old incandescent style bulbs in your household with either CFLs (Compact Fluorescent Light Bulbs) or LEDs (Light Emitting Diodes).
-CFLs require 75% lesser electric power and a 10 times longer lifespan.
-However, the presence of mercury vapor that contribute to the longer lifespan of CFLs making disposal difficult.
-Disposal of used CFLs require special disposal systems or have to be recycled.
-This is the reason why there is a shift in production focus by major companies like General Electric from CFLs to LEDs.
+CFLs require 75% lesser electric power and a 10x longer lifespan than a traditional incandescent light bulb.
+However, the presence of mercury vapor that contributes to the longer lifespan of CFLs complicates disposal and recycling.

+Hence, there is a shift in production focus by major companies like General Electric from CFLs to LEDs.
 LEDs has a higher light production efficiency of 90% compared to incandescent light bulbs.
-Coupled with declining costs in manufacturing and installation for LEDs, this makes its usage as a lighting source a more attractive and eco-friendly option.
+Coupled with declining costs in manufacturing and installation, the usage of LEDs as a lighting source is becoming a more attractive and eco-friendly option.

 Other Green Household Products

 Look out for green household products with the WaterSense label as they help you to save water.
 A wide range of products ranging from water saving showerheads, bathroom faucets to toilets and urinals is covered under this program.

 Installing these products also entitle you to rebates by the partners under this program though it is only offered in certain areas.
 Currently, we only have a section on water saving shower heads.
 For the rest of the range, subsequent reviews will be provided.